peekjef72/httpapi_exporter/doc/parsers.md

 STATUS: OK
 an another line
 ```

-you can use a "text-lines" parser to read the content and build a metric on the status content:
+You can use a "text-lines" parser to read the content and build a metric on the status content:

 ```yaml
 scripts: